Effective Date: March 3, 2026

 CivAll does not sell, rent, lease, or trade Customer Data or Citizen Data to any third party, and will not do so under any circumstances.

 In the event of a confirmed security breach affecting Customer Data or Citizen Data, CivAll will notify Customer within seventy-two (72) hours of confirmation.
-Notification will include: (a) the nature and scope of the breach; (b) the categories and approximate number of data records affected; (c) the measures taken or proposed to address the breach and mitigate its effects; (d) recommendations for steps Customer can take to protect affected individuals; and (e) a designated point of contact for further information.
+Notification will include the following, to the extent known to CivAll at the time, and will be supplemented as further information becomes reasonably available: (a) the nature and scope of the breach; (b) the categories and approximate number of data records affected; (c) the measures taken or proposed to address the breach and mitigate its effects; (d) recommendations for steps Customer can take to protect affected individuals; and (e) a designated point of contact for further information.
+CivAll's notice and any related disclosure are made in good faith and are not an admission of fault or liability.

 (a) During the Subscription Term, CivAll retains Customer Data and Citizen Data as necessary to provide the Platform.